Dorey Family of Susan J. Dorey: History and Geography of Jersey and Nova Scotia

 Cod, Gadus morhua, in the Grand Banks (off Newfoundland and Labrador) brought Europeans to Canada.
 The Basque were probably the first to salt them and bring them back to Europe to trade, and they got rich that way.
 Their salt cod business was well underway by 1490; their secretness preserved their exclusive business.
 The cat was out of the bag in 1497 when Giovanni Caboto, a Genovese with the English name of John Cabot, discovered Newfoundland with its sea teeming with cod, and claimed it for England.
 In his wake, cod was fished and salted by many countries and many fortunes were made.
 It played a role in the three-sided trade: molasses from Jamaica to New England, rum and cod from New England to Africa, slaves from Africa to Jamaica (to work the sugar plantations).
 The cod stocks began to fail by 1868.
 Extensions of Canada's sovereignty to its continental shelves, eventually to as far as 200 miles in the 1970s, followed by restrictions on its own fleet and, in 1992, a moratorium altogether on cod fishing, were too late to save the fish.
 Today there is no viable cod fishery in the western Atlantic: the fish are almost extinct from overfishing.
 But the people remain.

-Arichat, the town most involved with the early Dorey immigrants, is on Isle Madame (located off the southwest coast of Cape Breton Island).
-Petit de Grat, Janvrin's Harbor, Janvrin's Island, Barrachois, and D'Escousse are all on Isle Madame as are Pondville and Cap La Ronde.
+Arichat, the town most involved with the early Dorey immigrants, is on Isle Madame (an island located off the southeast coast of Cape Breton Island).
+Janvrin's Harbor, Janvrin's Island and the towns of Barrachois and D'Escousse are all on Isle Madame as are Pondville and Cap La Ronde.
 West Arichat was once known as Acadiaville.
-The town of Guysborough is in the same–named county, southwest and across the Strait of Canso (Atlantic Ocean) and Chedabucto Bay from Arichat; it was founded in 1654 by English Loyalists.
-L'Ardoise, Grande Greve, Grand River, River Bourgeois, Rocky Bay, and St. Peters are on Cape Breton Island, generally northeast of Isle Madame.
+Petit de Grat is a community on its own island connected by causeway to neighbouring Isle Madame on its northwest corner; for convenience, I consider it a part of Isle Madame.
+The town of Guysborough is in the same–named county, southwest and across Chedabucto Bay (Atlantic Ocean) from Arichat, on the mainland of Nova Scotia; it was founded in 1654 by English Loyalists.
+L'Ardoise, Grande Greve, Grand River, River Bourgeois, Rocky Bay, and St. Peters are on Cape Breton Island, generally north and northeast of Isle Madame.

-Beginning in 1755 the early French settlers were exported to make way for English settlers; the exportation involved deportation of the families and burning and/or confiscation of their homesteads.
+Beginning in 1755 the early French settlers were exported to make way for English settlers; the exportation involved deportation of the original families and burning and/or confiscation of their homesteads.
 This exportation took some Acadians to Louisiana were they became known as Cajuns.
 Henry Wadsworth Longfellow immortalized the Acadian expulsion in his epic poem "Evangeline" published in 1847.
 That poem is available on the web at Electronic Text Center, University of Virginia Library.
+The poem is also available at Poets.org.

 "125 years ago Nova Scotia had one of the world's largest merchant fleets and did business in all corners of the world."